ziutek/kasia.go/README.md

     $E.a  ==  $[4].a
     $G.A  ==  $[6][0]

+You can get values only from exported fields.

 You can use variables or strings to specify struct fields.
 If $A == 2 and $B == "A"
 then: